buddly27/champollion/doc/glossary.rst

         .. seealso:: http://www.w3schools.com/js/

     reStructuredText
-        reStructuredText is a file format for textual data that uses simple and intuitive constructs to indicate the structure of a document.
+        reStructuredText is a markup language for textual data that uses simple and intuitive constructs to indicate the structure of a document.

         .. seealso:: http://www.sphinx-doc.org/en/stable/rest.html